 The Code exists to protect viewers and listeners from harmful and offensive content but also ensures that broadcasters have the freedom to make challenging programmes.

-As well as harm and offence, the Code covers other areas like impartiality and accuracy, sponsorship and product placement as well as fairness and privacy.
+The Code covers other areas like impartiality and accuracy, sponsorship and product placement as well as fairness and privacy.

 The Code came into force in May 2005 and was initially drawn up to replace the codes Ofcom had inherited from its predecessors – including the Broadcasting Standards Commission and the Independent Television Commission.